ruanchaves/napolab/README.md

 |[hatebr](https://huggingface.co/datasets/ruanchaves/hatebr)| [reli-sa](https://huggingface.co/datasets/ruanchaves/reli-sa) | [faquad-nli](https://huggingface.co/datasets/ruanchaves/faquad-nli) |
 |[porsimplessent](https://huggingface.co/datasets/ruanchaves/porsimplessent) | | |

+Napolab is structured similarly to benchmarks like GLUE and [PLUE](https://github.com/ju-resplande/PLUE).
+All datasets come with either two or three fields: `'sentence1', 'sentence2', 'label'` or just `'sentence1', 'label'`.
+To evaluate LLMs using Napolab, you simply need to design prompts to get label predictions from the model.

 **💡 Contribute**: We're open to expanding Napolab!
 Suggest additions in the issues.
 Plus, if you've evaluated models on this benchmark, we'd love to hear about it, especially results from recent LLMs.

 🌍 For broader accessibility, all datasets have translations in **Catalan, English, Galician and Spanish** using the `facebook/nllb-200-1.3B model` via [Easy-Translate](https://github.com/ikergarcia1996/Easy-Translate).